yishn/milk-lang/README.md

 ### Functions

 There are several ways to define a function in Milk.
+That’s the standard way to do it:

 ```js
 function square(x):